Alig96/nzombies/README.md

 		- Opening a linked door will unlock the navmesh it was tied to
 		- You need to be in a local server with sv_cheats to 1 to visualize them, however they still work without
 		- Only normal zombies can, but you can copy-paste the pathfinding check to any other NPC if needed
+	- Create NavGroups!
+		- Zombies cannot target players in different NavGroups than themselves (unless either one is in no group)
+		- If no players can be targeted, will target a spawnpoint marked with "Respawn from?" and respawn from it on arrival

 - Additional Content
 	- More Powerups